6 of the best upholstery cleaners and stain-removing machines to remove stubborn marks and blemishes

 1. Find the right solution for your material

-2. Be sure to read the directions carefully
+2. Be sure to read the cleaner's directions carefully

-The type of product is one thing, but you've got to finesse the way you use it for the best results.
-Some solutions have to be blotted in gently with a microfiber cleaning cloth, others have to be scrubbed in, using bristled brushes to work the product into the material, and a few have to be 'left to sit' for a short period of time.
-Try to use only what you need, as a) it can be wasteful otherwise, and b) excessive product might make dyed fabrics 'bleed'.
+Some solutions have to be blotted in gently with a microfiber cleaning clot (like these on Amazon), others have to be scrubbed using bristled brushes to work the product into the material, and a few have to be left to sit for a short time.
+Use as little product as possible to avoid waste and to reduce the risk of dyed fabrics 'bleeding'.

-5. If it is a machine — check the specifications
+4. If it is a machine — check the specifications and what's included

 FAQs